Johannes11833/rclone_python/README.md

 ## Features ⚒️

-- Copy and move files between remotes
+- Copy, move and sync files between remotes
 - Delete and prune files/directories
 - List files in a directory including properties of the files.
 - List available remotes.